ericz99/custom-forum/README.md

 - npm install the main directory => to install backend stuff
 - to run both client + server same time please run => npm run dev
-- if you're planning to deploy to heroku => please make a .env file to input your mongoURI, and SECRET_OR_KEY in the "MAIN DIR" => then follow heroku guide to deploy the applicaton
+- if you're planning to deploy to heroku => please make a .env file to input your mongoURI, and SECRET_OR_KEY in the "MAIN DIR FOLDER" => then follow heroku guide to deploy the applicaton

 # Questions? or Bug report?